SAmeis/pascalio/README.md

 ## Help?!
 If you need help check out the sample projects.
 You may ask in the [German Lazarus Forum](http://www.lazarusforum.de/) for help.

-If you want to help, donnot hesitate to create a patch, issue or pull request.
+If you want to help, don't hesitate to create a patch, issue or pull request.

+## ToDo

+- Create more examples and test cases
+- Draw each example in [Fritzig](http://fritzing.org/) and create circuit diagrams
+- Complete the Documentation
+- Spread the world